MicrosoftDocs/azure-dev-docs/java/spring-framework/how-to-guides-spring-data-cosmosdb.md

 ## How to troubleshoot

+The following sections describe ways of troubleshooting common issues.

 ### Connection issues

-- If you  experience connection issues, make sure all required annotations in the configuration class are present and correct.
-- Refer to [Getting correct CosmosDB configuration](#getting-correct-cosmosdb-configuration) section to verify the annotations.
+If you experience connection issues, be sure all the required annotations in the configuration class are present and correct.
+Refer to [Getting correct CosmosDB configuration](#getting-correct-cosmosdb-configuration) to verify the annotations.

 ### API exceptions

-- Starting v2.2.1 of spring-data-cosmosdb SDK, exception handling is better than before.
+Version 2.2.1 of the spring-data-cosmosdb SDK provides the following improvements to exception handling:

 - All the APIs return `CosmosDBAccessException`, which exposes `cosmosClientException` through getter.
-- `CosmosClientException` is thrown by Cosmos DB SDK and can be used to implement any retriable logic on the client-side.
-- `CosmosClientException` is thrown by Cosmos DB SDK and can be used to implement any retriable logic on the client-side.
+- The Cosmos DB SDK throws `CosmosClientException`, which you can use to implement any retriable logic on the client-side.
 - Common retriable exceptions are `Resource already exists`, `Request rate too large`, `Request timeout exception`, etc.

-### API or Query slowness
+### API or query slowness

-- If you experience high latencies on APIs or Query executions, logging diagnostics strings and query metrics is the best bet.
-- Refer to [Enable Diagnostics and Query Metrics](#enable-diagnostics-and-query-metrics) section to enable, and log diagnostics strings and query metrics.
-- Check for CPU usage, network bandwidth, and I/O disk space, which can be the root causes of client-side slowness.
+If you experience high latencies on APIs or Query executions, try logging diagnostics strings and query metrics.
+Refer to [Enable Diagnostics and Query Metrics](#enable-diagnostics-and-query-metrics) to enable and log diagnostics strings and query metrics.
+Check for CPU usage, network bandwidth, and I/O disk space, which can be the root causes of client-side slowness.

 ### Bug fixes

-- Refer to [releases](https://github.com/microsoft/spring-data-cosmosdb/releases) to check for any bug fixes and new features.
+Refer to [releases](https://github.com/microsoft/spring-data-cosmosdb/releases) to check for any bug fixes and new features.